lbznancio/data-science/README.md

 # About me

-I'm a philosophy undergraduate student interested in Data Science, Machine Learning, Artificial Intelligence, and related fields.
+I'm a philosophy undergraduate student interested in DS, ML, AI, and related fields.

 My credentials include: